ramonfigueiredo/flask-posts/README.md

 In addition to a variety of management commands available via the Heroku CLI, Heroku Postgres provides a web dashboard, the ability to share queries with dataclips, and several other helpful features.

+**Note:** Make sure your ```requirements.txt``` file has the Psycopg2 library.
+Psycopg2 is the PostgreSQL adapter for the Python programming language.
+At its core it fully implements the Python DB API 2.0 specifications.
+Several extensions allow access to many of the features offered by PostgreSQL.

 * Provisioning Heroku Postgres

 Before you provision Heroku Postgres, you should confirm that it isn’t already provisioned for your app.